 It is important that formators understand and encourage the candidates to learn and to integrate Carmelite spirituality into their lives as laity.
-They give daily witness in their family and social life to "an integrated approach to life that is fully brought about by the inspiration and strength of the Gospel [as shown in the writings of our Carmelite saints]" (OCDS Constitutions - Epilogue).
+They give daily witness in their family and social life to "an integrated approach to life that is fully brought about by the inspiration and strength of the Gospel" (OCDS Constitutions - Epilogue).

-Consequently, "the world becomes the place and the means for lay faithful to fulfill their Christian vocation, because the world itself is destined to glorify God the Father in Christ...
+Consequently, "the 'world' thus becomes the place and the means for lay faithful to fulfill their Christian vocation, because the world itself is destined to glorify God the Father in Christ...
 They are not called to abandon the position that they have in the world.
-Baptism [and their vocation to Carmel] does not take them from the world at all, as the apostle Paul points out: 'So, brethren, in whatever state each was called, there let him remain with God'" (1 Cor 7:24) (Christifideles Laici, the lay faithful and their secular character, para 15).,
+Baptism [and their vocation to Carmel] does not take them from the world at all, as the apostle Paul points out: 'So, brethren, in whatever state each was called, there let him remain with God' (1 Cor 7:24)" (Christifideles Laici, the Lay Faithful and Their Secular Character, no. 15).